top of page

 - activities of daily living

-- educational access issues
+- educational access skills (including handwriting)

 Based on the outcomes of the evaluation process, we will work with your family or school team to determine whether or not therapy is necessary.
 As part of this discussion, goals will be developed that specifically target the skills your child needs to acquire.
-Designing a plan or program that supports your child is a team-effort!

 Direct occupational therapy services could include: